 Quick Summary

-The Defense Information Systems Agency (DISA) is conducting market research through a Sources Sought notice to identify qualified small and large businesses capable of providing Northstar Network communication services.
-This network delivers digital voice, video, and data to suitably equipped aircraft users across the Continental United States (CONUS).
-Responses are due March 13, 2026.
+The Defense Information Systems Agency (DISA) intends to negotiate a sole-source contract with AT&T for Northstar Network communication services.
+These services provide digital voice, video, and data to suitably equipped aircraft users throughout the Continental United States (CONUS).
+A Justification & Approval (J&A) document will be posted upon approval.

 Special Requirements